Animal consciousness: Neural Darwinism

 For the advocates of the idea of a secondary consciousness, self-recognition serves as a critical component and a key defining measure.
 What is most interesting then, is the evolutionary appeal that arises with the concept of self-recognition.
 In non-human species and in children, the mirror test (see above) has been used as an indicator of self-awareness.

+Multidimensional framework

+A 2020 paper by Jonathan Birch, Alexandra K. Schnell, and Nicola S. Clayton outlined a multidimensional approach to animal consciousness, intended to account for variation in conscious experience across species.
+The authors propose that consciousness may not be meaningfully represented along a single continuum, and instead suggest five distinct dimensions for constructing species-specific profiles.